Imaging Tests for Sickle Cell Disease

 In the early stages of osteonecrosis, your bones may look normal on X-ray and can only be detected on an MRI.
 Later stages can be seen on an X-ray.8,9

-Dactylitis (swelling of the bones in the hands and feet) is also common in children with SCD.
+Dactylitis (swelling of the hands and feet) is also common in children with SCD.
 X-rays of hands and feet often show swelling of soft tissue.
 Osteomyelitis (bone and joint infection) can also happen because of a weakened immune system.
 Doctors usually use MRI to diagnose and monitor osteomyelitis.8,11

 How are abdominal complications monitored?